Skip to next element

 Delta-9 THC, short for delta-9-tetrahydrocannabinol, is a phytocannabinoid found exclusively in cannabis plants.
 This is also the compound most discussed within federal law for cannabis accessibility.

-For example, hemp is differentiated from marijuana by the delta-9 THC content.
+For example, hemp is differentiated from marijuana by the Delta-9 THC content.
 Hemp cannot contain more than 0.3% THC by dried weight.

 The plant produces these compounds as a defense mechanism against herbivores and pests.
 They have antibacterial and antifungal properties and protect against UV damage [1].